-With the announcement of MonetDB/e, the full-fledged embeddable column store for data analytics, it’s now high time to elaborate on its potential.
+With the release of MonetDB/e, the full-fledged embeddable column store for data analytics, it’s now high time to elaborate on its potential.
 In this short note, we illustrate its superb performance using the NYC taxi example.

 What’s the programming interface?